jonny9066/tello-slam-and-recognition/README.md

 ## Our Algorithm
 ORB-SLAM provides a 3D map that consists of a point cloud corresponding to ORB features detected in images, and YOLO provides bounding boxes around objects in the 2D image.
-Our challenge is to determine which points in the cloud correspond to the object, to determine its location from it, and to update the location as the map is updated by ORB-SLAM.
+The obvious approach is to determine which points in the cloud correspond to the detected objects and to determine their location from it.
+However, SLAM mapping is not ideal and introduces non-trivial challenges due to measurement errors and scale ambiguity.

 The outline of our algorithm is as follows.
-The first thing we do is to compute the scale of the scene.
-Then we enter object detection mode, where with each new YOLO detection we either add a new object to the map or update the location of an existing object that is re-detected.
+The first thing we do is to compute the scale of the scene using knowledge if the real-world scale of detected objects.
+Then, we enter object detection mode, where with each new YOLO detection we either add a new object to the map or update the location of an existing object that is re-detected.
+We proceed to explain our algorithm in more detail.

 ### Scale
-To compute the scale, we perform a measurement of an object in the 3D world and the same measurement in the real world.
-Then we compute the scale $s$ using the equation $s\cdot d_m = d_r$, where $d_m$ is the 3D world distance and $d_r$ is the real-world distance.
+To compute the scale, we perform a measurement of an object in the 3D world and a measurement of the same object in the real world.
+Then we compute the scale $s$ using the equation $s\cdot d_m = d_r$, where $d_m$ is the 3D world length and $d_r$ is the real-world length.
 In case the object is a chair, we use the distance between its two legs, computed as follows:
-1. Several keypoings ear each leg are found in the 2D image.
+1. Several keypoings near each leg are found in the 2D image.
 2. Corresponding 3D map points are computed.
 3. The distance is computed between the two points.